jasonkneen/TiMote/README.md

 TiMote
 =======

+Note - this is just a concept - wouldn't recommend using this in production as we're using Eval - it's just to prove that this kind of thing is possible.

 A module demonstrating how a Titanium App could execute/integrate remote code.
 Very useful for being able to add/manipulate native controls and interfaces in an app without having to redeploy to the appstore.

 Usage:-